MorrisCastro04/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 task 2: prints the ASCII alphabet, in lowercase.

 task 3: prints the ASCII alphabet, in lowercase. execpt e and q

+task 4: prints all numbers from 0 to 98 in decimal and in hexadecimal